Nullh/nullh.github.io/character-creation/step-by-step.md

 ## Step 2 - Pick Metatype

-Pick a metatype then spend the adjustment points (in the brackets to the right of the metatypes in the chart) on a 1 for 1 upgrade of Edge, Magic or Resonance, or to increase a oneof your metatype's special attributes (the ones that go above 6).
+Pick a metatype then spend the adjustment points (in the brackets to the right of the metatypes in the chart) on a 1 for 1 upgrade of Edge, Magic or Resonance, or to increase a one of your metatype's special attributes (the ones that go above 6).
 Note that your Edge score must be at least 1 and can only be bought with adjustment points.

 For example an elf can use adjustment points to increase edge, magic/resonance, agility and charisma.